 In addition to, or instead of, qualified accounts sponsored by your employer, you can set up your own Individual Retirement Arrangements or IRAs.
 (Over the years it's become overwhelmingly common to assume IRA stands for Individual Retirement Account.
 In order to avoid confusion I embrace the common use hereafter).

-Some plans are technically non-qualified but do provide tax advantages.
+IRAs are technically non-qualified but do provide tax advantages.
 They may be sponsored by an employer or by you as an individual.
-These plans include the Traditional Individual Retirement account (Traditional IRA) and the Roth IRA.
+These plans include the Traditional Individual Retirement Account (Traditional IRA) and the Roth IRA.